gabalese/mondo-python/README.md

 ### Refresh an access token

 You'll get an access token that expires after a couple of hours.
-If you register a confidential app, you'll be allowed to refresh your token.
-I wrote another utility script to do just that.
+If you register a confidential app, you'll also be allowed to refresh your token.
+I wrote another utility script to do that:

 `python -m tools.refresh_access_token`

-## What can you do?
+## What can I do?

+### Client

 Instantiate a client using the access token:
 ```
+from mondo import MondoClient
 client = MondoClient('<your_access_token_here>')
 ```